-Medical virology in the UK encompasses both practical laboratory and clinical skills.
-The award of the Certificate of Completion of Training (CCT) or the Certificate of Eligibility for Specialist Registration through the Combined Programme (CESR(CP)) route will require evidence of satisfactory completion of Core Medical Training (CMT)/Acute Care Common Stem (ACCS) (including attainment of the Membership of the Royal College of Physicians (MRCP) examination) and the medical virology curriculum including Combined Infection Training (CIT) and the common competencies required.
+Medical microbiology in the UK encompasses both practical laboratory and clinical skills.
+The award of the Certificate of Completion of Training (CCT) or the Certificate of Eligibility for Specialist Registration through the Combined Programme (CESR(CP)) route will require evidence of satisfactory completion of Core Medical Training (CMT)/Acute Care Common Stem (ACCS) (including attainment of the Membership of the Royal College of Physicians (MRCP) examination) as well as successful completion of specialty training in medical microbiology which includes Combined Infection Training (CIT), as described in this curriculum and the common competencies required.
 Doctors who are applying for entry to the Specialist Register via the award of a Certificate of Eligibility for Specialist Registration (CESR) will be evaluated against all aspects of this curriculum.